fulstak/rhombus-wiki/content/learn/marketplace/governance.md

 Having a third-party as moderator introduces a whole lot of issues such as legal liability, centralization of power and decision making, lack of scalability, and friction.

-> Particl’s way to deal with this problem is to allow its own community of users to be the moderators.
+> Rhombus’s way to deal with this problem is to allow its own community of users to be the moderators.

 **In fact, all listings can be flagged by any user.** Votes are tallied based on coin weight where one coin equals one vote.
 The more coins a user holds, the more influence he has over the outcome of a flagging vote.